Some 2D shapes have lines of symmetry and rotational symmetry.

-Line of symmetry – This is a line that you can draw through the shape such that what you see on one side of that line is a “mirror-image” of what you see on the other side.
+Line of symmetry – This is a line that you can draw through a shape such that what you see on one side of that line is a “mirror-image” of what you see on the other side.

 You should be happy with the following topics before vising symmetry:

-Lines of Symmetry in regular polygons
+Lines of Symmetry in Regular Polygons

 Below are a selection of common shapes with their lines of symmetry shown as red, dashed lines.